fbohz/gatsby-gabophiles/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby Gabophiles - Gabriel Garcia Marquez Works
+  Gabophiles - The Magic Realism Book Library
 </h1>

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Gabophiles - Author Fan Site

 ## 🎓 FYI What is Gatsby

+You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start: